 During the era of Pittsburgh’s gangbangin’ days Bloods, Crips, and the once infamous LAW gang (Larimer Avenue Wilkinsburg) ran the East Side by creating some of Pennsylvania’s most active communities, due to the likes of the old Alley Mob, Formosa Way, or the old East Liberty projects that were often referred as the Crack Stacks.

 The once heart of the streets of the Pittsburgh East Side was the community’s old public housing projects, from the Hill District’s Allequippa Terrace and Addison Terrace to Garfield Heights to the Pennly Park Apartments, also known as the East Liberty Towers.

-Outside of the housing projects, the reputation within the Pittsburgh ghetto of the East Side included the community of Homewood, which is broken down into Downtown and Uptown, a once rival to Homewood, Lincoln Avenue, a former Crip neighborhood that is located in the Lincoln Lemington Belmar community with subsets or ‘hoods like 2-4-7 or the Afghan Projects of Lemington Heights.
+Outside of the housing projects, the reputation within the Pittsburgh ghetto of the East Side included the community of Homewood, which is broken down into Downtown and Uptown, a once rival to the Pittsburgh Homewood ‘hood, Lincoln Avenue, a former Crip neighborhood that is located in the Lincoln Lemington Belmar community with subsets or ‘hoods like 2-4-7 or the Afghan Projects of Lemington Heights.

 As stated above, one of the most respected gangs of Pittsburgh was the LAW Gang.
 The true link between Larimer Avenue and Wilkinsburg, which is home to areas like Trillside and City Bound, is unknown but the two neighborhoods created such a reputation that federal agents had to help facilitate the arrests of many of their members.